Is Bitsquare safe and Open Source?

 Your trade duration will be determined by the transfer times of the currencies you and your trade partner use.
 National currency transfers can be instant (OkPay) or can take days (SEPA).
 Bitcoin transactions can take up to 10 minutes, as at least one confirmation from the Bitcoin network is required for a trade to complete.

-A small fee of 0.0005 BTC when creating an offer and 0.001 BTC when taking an offer is paid to Bitsquare’s arbitrators for their service availability.
+A small fee of 0.0008 BTC when creating an offer and 0.0015 BTC (0.0005 BTC Mining fee) when taking an offer is paid to Bitsquare’s arbitrators for their service availability.
 Further, this fee discourages spam and market manipulation.
-A security deposit of 0.01 BTC is required by all traders to participate in a transaction, but the deposits are fully refunded to both parties after a successful trade.
+A security deposit of 0.03 BTC is required by all traders to participate in a transaction, but the deposits are fully refunded to both parties after a successful trade.

 Other potential costs you may encounter are miner’s fees to transfer cryptocurrency, or banking fees to transfer national currency.